"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 The default WPforms Donation form field includes fields for:

 These fields are required by default.
-So, users have to complete the information to make their donation go through.
+So, users must complete the information to make their donation go through.

-You can add to the fields if your business requires more information from users before making a donation.
+You can add to the fields if your business requires more user information before donating.

-With the WPForms Pro Plugin, you can request a donor phone number, address, website URL, upload a file, date and time, etc.
+With the WPForms Pro Plugin, you can request a donor’s phone number, address, website URL, file upload, date and time, etc.

 Though not all the options on the settings field panel will be relevant to your WPForms Donation form, only select what will help your site users.